niiinja/mprogProject/report.md

 Every website's HTML is quite different.
 Therefore i tried to build Eventjes with generic intuitive design conventions.
 I have not hardcoded any scraping rules for specific websites.
 The consequence of that is that some websites have better results than others, but also that the app is extensible to many different websites.
-Sadly I was not able to scrape websites that make heavy use of javascript because the JSOUP libabry only scrapes HTML.
+Sadly I was not able to scrape websites that make heavy use of javascript because the JSOUP library only scrapes HTML.
 Other challenges that I encountered all had to do with the Android platform, and I was able to solve them all.

 ## Decisions